SquarePine/squarepine_core/README.md

-# squarepine_core
+# SquarePine JUCE Modules

-An assortment of modules that make a great addition to your app and plugin development tool belt.
+An assortment of modules that make a great addition to your JUCE app and plugin development tool belt.